- About us

 By the 1980s there was a strong push for a Helena high school, from families who valued the educational philosophy and approach at the Helena School.
 With strong parental support and encouragement, a secondary campus was established on the 8.3 hectare site in Bilgoman Road, Glen Forrest.

 The school opened in 1988 with its first class of 27 Year 8 students and Mrs Sally Herzfeld as the coordinator.
-In 1990 Helena School, with its primary and secondary campuses, officially became Helena College Junior School and Helena College Senior School and Mr John Allen-Williams was appointed as Foundation Principal.
-After 20 years of dedicated service to the College Mr Allen-Williams retired in 2010 and Mr Ian Lyons was appointed Principal in Term Four of that year.
+In 1990 Helena School, with its primary and secondary campuses, officially became Helena College Junior School and Helena College Senior School.
+Mr John Allen-Williams was appointed as Foundation Principal of the Senior School.
+After 20 years of dedicated service to the College, Mr Allen-Williams retired in 2010 and Mr Ian Lyons was appointed Senior School Principal in Term Four of that year.

 In 2012 the Senior School was authorised as an International Baccalaureate Middle Years Programme World School and in 2015 the Junior School became a candidate school for the International Baccalaureate Primary Years Programme.

 In 2015 the two campuses were renamed as Helena College Darlington Campus and Glen Forrest Campus with Mr Ian Lyons being appointed Foundation Principal (K-12) and Mr Greg Miller continuing in his role as Head of Junior School (K-5).
 In 2020, the College began another new era with Mr Peter Coombs taking on the role of College Principal (K-12) from Term Three.